Sharing Stories

 When people tell each other stories, a moment of shared closeness and attentive listening is created.
 Sharing Stories explores storytelling, drawing and publishing as artistic means of fostering exchange – both between generations and across national borders.

-Sharing Stories II – Narratives on the Move
+Sharing Stories II – Narratives in Motion

 In the second cycle of Sharing Stories, the initial aim of using storytelling, drawing, and publishing as artistic tools was expanded to include experimenting with diverse formats of exchange – from puppet theatre to kitchen conversations.